Security Overview

 - runtime access: who is allowed to call

-oclird - upstream API execution: which credentials are applied when a tool calls the target API
+open-cli-toolbox - upstream API execution: which credentials are applied when a tool calls the target API

 Runtime trust boundary

-The current server-side auth surface is profile-based rather than introspection-only. oclird can validate runtime bearer tokens with oauth2_introspection or oidc_jwks, derive runtime scopes from the validated token, filter catalogs by those scopes, and reject out-of-scope execution requests.
+The current server-side auth surface is profile-based rather than introspection-only. open-cli-toolbox can validate runtime bearer tokens with oauth2_introspection or oidc_jwks, derive runtime scopes from the validated token, filter catalogs by those scopes, and reject out-of-scope execution requests.

 The repository’s official reference proof for that runtime-auth boundary uses Authentik as an example broker, with Microsoft Entra ID documented as the upstream federation example.
 That reference proof does not make Authentik or Entra normative; the contract remains broker-neutral.